Maurice R. Greenberg

-Mr. Greenberg retired as chairman and CEO of American International Group (AIG) in March 2005.
-He formed the American International Group Inc. (AIG) as a Starr subsidiary and served as that company's chairman and CEO until March 2005.
+Greenberg retired as chairman and CEO of American International Group (AIG) in March 2005.
+He formed AIG as a Starr subsidiary and served as that company's chairman and CEO until March 2005.
 Under his nearly 40 years of leadership, AIG grew from an initial market value of $300 million to $180 billion, becoming the largest insurance company in the world.

-Mr. Greenberg has been especially active and committed to development in Asia, taking his first trip to China in 1975.
-In 1990, he was appointed as Shanghai’s first chairman of the International Business Leaders’ Advisory Council by Mr. Zhu Rongii, then mayor.
-In 1994, Greenberg was appointed senior economic advisor to the Beijing Municipal Government.
+Greenberg has been especially active and committed to development in Asia, taking his first trip to China in 1975.
+In 1990, he was appointed as Shanghai’s first chairman of the International Business Leaders’ Advisory Council by the former mayor, Zhu Rongii.
+In 1994, Greenberg was appointed senior economic advisor to the Beijing municipal government.
 He was awarded “Honorary Citizen of Shanghai” in 1997.
-He is a member of the advisory board of the Tsinghua School of Economics and Management, a member of the International Advisory Council of the China Development Research Foundation and China Development Bank and numerous other distinguished boards and academies.
+He is a member of the Advisory Board of the Tsinghua School of Economics and Management and a member of the International Advisory Council of the China Development Research Foundation and China Development Bank, as well as numerous other distinguished boards and academies.

-Mr. Greenberg received his pre-law certificate from the University of Miami and an LLB from New York Law School.
-He has been granted honorary degrees from a number of institutions, including New York Law School, Brown University, Middlebury College, Bryant University and The Rockefeller University.
+Greenberg received his pre-law certificate from the University of Miami and an LLB from New York Law School.
+He has been granted honorary degrees from a number of institutions, including New York Law School, Brown University, Middlebury College, Bryant University, and Rockefeller University.